vendablefall/blog.leet.cloud/_posts/2017-08-17-sharing-a-glusterfs-volume-with-nfs-ganesha.markdown

 sudo vi /etc/hosts
 ```

-Here I turn off the frewalld service.
+Here I turn off the firewalld service.
 Warning: This is not, best practice, you should make exceptions on the FW for all the nodes in the cluster.
 How to do so will be explained next time when we scale out to 4 nodes.
-For now we will just disable the FW.
+For now, we will just disable the FW.
 Run this on both nodes.

 ```bash
 sudo systemctl stop firewalld.service